amorris28/bohannan_website/README.md

 # How to manage the Bohannan Lab website

+## Website is no longer active

+This website has been taken down from Netlify.
+If you wish to re-use the content from this repo, I suggest you re-initialize it in a new [blogdown](https://bookdown.org/yihui/blogdown/) or [quarto](https://quarto.org/docs/websites/) website and move the content over.

+---

 The Bohannan Lab website, [bohannanlab.org](bohannanlab.org), was created using the `R` package `blogdown` with the [BeautifulHugo](https://themes.gohugo.io/beautifulhugo/) theme from the [Hugo](https://gohugo.io/) framework.
 For any questions about how to modify anything, seek out the [Hugo documentation](https://gohugo.io/documentation/) or the [`blogdown` book](https://bookdown.org/yihui/blogdown/).

 ---